ashwinsel/Milestone-Project-4-DewisBlooms/README.md

 ---

 This README has been tailored to reflect the unique goals and structure of **Dewi's Blooms**, a full-stack project combining **Django**, **Stripe**, **Bootstrap**, and **django-allauth**.
+Database Schema Structure
+Category Table

+Fields:
+id (Primary Key)
+name (Unique Identifier for the category, e.g., "occasions", "seasonal", "type") friendly_name (User-friendly name, e.g., "Occasions Flowers") Product Table

+Fields:
+product_id (Primary Key)
+sku (Stock Keeping Unit for tracking) category_id (Foreign Key referring to Category.id) name (Product name, e.g., "Anniversary Bouquet 0") description (Description of the product, e.g., "Beautiful anniversary bouquet.") price (Price of the product, e.g., "45.00") rating (User rating, e.g., 4.6) image_url (URL to the product image)
+Relationships

+One-to-Many: A Category can have multiple Product entries associated with it through the category_id foreign key.
+This schema allows each product to be associated with a specific category, enabling filtering by category, as well as displaying product details such as name, price, rating, and image.